veertuinc/anklet/README.md

 Plugins are, currently, stored in the `plugins/` directory.
 They will be moved into external binaries at some point in the future.

+Plugins should follow a pattern of: `Pick up job from DB` -> `Run Job` -> `Cleanup Job` -> `Optionally Return to DB if it needs to be retried`.
+Advanced plugins can also handle pausing the plugin, waiting for the other job running to finish, if there are not enough resources to run the job on the host yet, and let others hosts that can run it take it from the paused queue.

 Plugins are loaded in the order they are listed in the config.yml file.
-We use the `workerGlobals.Plugins[plugin.Plugin][plugin.Name].Paused.Store()` to handle this.
-Your plugin logic MUST set this to `false` when it handles cleanup.
+We use the `workerGlobals.Plugins[plugin.Plugin][plugin.Name].Paused.Store(true)` and `workerGlobals.Plugins[plugin.Plugin][plugin.Name].FinishedInitialRun.Store(true)` to handle this.
+Your plugin logic MUST set this to `false` when it finishes running/does the cleanup phase.

 Each plugin will also wait others of its type to finish "preparing" before they start.
 Once it's safe to allow other plugins to start, the plugin logic must perform `workerGlobals.Plugins[plugin.Plugin][plugin.Name].Preparing.Store(false)`.